Sunday, 18 December 2022

 But then again, when the journalists couldn’t even get basic facts right in their article, it didn’t give much confidence for the rest of the content.
 For example, there were only ever a maximum of 3 volunteers living in the Ashram house, whereas they claim 12.

 The one volunteer living in the Ashram house from start to finish, they also ‘failed’ to interview as they knew this person would relay facts that wouldn’t fit their agenda and narrative.
-Neither did they interview the one person who had worked closely with Joy Kuo for 5 years and had been the prime victim of her narcissistic abuse.
+Neither did they interview the one person who had worked closely with Joy Kuo (now calling herself Joy Vottus) for 5 years and had been the prime victim of her narcissistic abuse.
 His testimony would definitely not fit with their agenda, so they avoided contacting him.

 Their seeking out witnesses is selective at best but would probably fall under the qualification of deceptive.